lambdaclass/concrete/ROADMAP.md

 and sibling-arm cases; interpreter/native agreement; formatter round-trip; and mutations that omit each binder kind or accidentally reject assignment rebind.
 Land the cross-cutting migration in a worktree and merge once green.

-### Task R-0005

-**Objective:** Fix bug 053 — DCE deletes checked integer negation Centralize a generated operation-semantics/trap inventory consumed by folding, DCE, interpreter, LLVM, QBE, fuzz generation, and the capability matrix.
-Until then, mark integer `.unaryOp .neg` side-effecting unless it is proved non-trapping;

-   float neg remains pure.
-Gate discarded MIN negation for every fixed/native signed width, non-MIN removal where valid, optimized/unoptimized/interpreter agreement, and mutations omitting every trapping unary/binary constructor.
-Bug 048's observable hang is closed only by task 3; a timeout merely detects the defect and is not the fix.
-Keep its denial-of-service/watchdog observation separate from bug 047's corruption observation inside the shared gate.

 ### Task R-0006